docker/attest/README.md

 ## Verifying Images

-An image can be verified against a policy using the `attest.Verify` function.
+An image's attestations can be verified against a policy using the `attest.Verify` function.
 This function takes an image spec for the image to verify, and a set of options for policy resolution.
 By default, the policy is resolved from the [the Docker TUF repository](https://github.com/docker/tuf), but the options can be used to specify a local policy directory, or a policy ID to use.
 See the [Policy Mapping](#policy-mapping) for more details.